 With 13.9 million of acres of land and several large metropolitan areas, Ohio is a prime target for solar developers who are eager to promote solar energy generation near Ohio’s big electrical power users.
-We have several clients receive offers for long-term leases for solar power development.
+We have had several clients receive offers for long-term leases for solar power development.

 Leasing your property for a guaranteed amount of money in return each year instead of actively farming that land or leasing it to other farm operators might sound like a great way to make money.
 It very well could be, but there are also a lot of pitfalls that you need to be aware of and consider when making the decision whether or not to lease your property.

 Are they proposing a lease or an option to lease (or both)?